Vocational Skills Worksheets for Special Education Students

 life skills teacherspayteachers teaching experience transition Mar 06, 2023

-I love routine.
-I love having to think 1 time and just automate from there.
+As a transition teacher, I love routine when it comes to lesson plans (and I know most special education teachers do).
+I love having to think only 1 time and just automate from there.
 It frees up my brain and allows my students to know what to expect and when, which we all know is helpful on multiple levels.

 The Vocational Skills Weekly Worksheet is the newest weekly-use resource and it’s something I definitely wish I had a few years ago!
 I would have used it at the start of each week to gather a baseline for future lessons.
 It also would have given me something to write other than ‘Create Resume’ for the umpteenth time on the scope and sequence!